 Clergy and parishioners engage across various vital areas.
-For example, offering chaplaincy to 51 Hospitals, providing vital care and support, often in times of great difficulty or in end of life situations.
+For example, we offer chaplaincy to 51 Hospitals, providing vital care and support, often in times of great difficulty or in end-of-life situations.
 Chaplaincy is provided to 4 prisons, comprising a prison population of 2,071 inmates with various spiritual needs.
 Minority group chaplaincy provides support to many people from different nationalities including Poland, India, Philippines, Nigeria, Ghana, Cameroon, Venezuela and China, meeting spiritual and social needs in various languages.
 Parishes provide pastoral care services to the travelling community, for youth ministry ranging from pre school to young adulthood and chaplaincy to refugees and seafarers, particularly in our parishes situated in ports.

 Father Joe McNerney’s role is to enable the provision of celebrations of the Roman Rite Liturgy in the Extraordinary Form (EF).

 “Jesus shows us: Heaven suffers with us when we suffer.
 God even wants to be rediscovered in ‘the least of my brethren’ (Matthew 25:40).
 This team seeks to promote the welfare and support of all the sick, the differently abled, the housebound and those with any special needs (e.g. the visually or aurally impaired) across the diocese, spiritually and practically.

 “Care for the sick must have priority over everything else: They should be served as though they were really Christ” (St. Benedict of Nursia).
 This team is comprised of all Catholic chaplains, both lay and ordained, paid or voluntarily working within the NHS from the Diocese of Portsmouth.
 It meets once or twice a year.